Skip to content

 #Frequently Asked Questions

-Error 0xc1900101 indicates a driver compatibility issue or hardware conflict during a Windows upgrade.
-The installation rolls back to prevent system damage.
+It means a driver compatibility issue or hardware conflict stopped the Windows upgrade.
+The installation rolls back automatically to prevent system damage, so your current Windows version stays intact.

 Sometimes.
-Disconnecting external devices or freeing up disk space can fix the error, but driver updates have the highest success rate (60-70%).
+Disconnecting external devices or freeing up disk space can fix it.
+But driver updates have the highest success rate.

-At least 20-30 GB of free space on your system drive (usually C:).
-The upgrade downloads temporary files that are deleted after completion.
+You need at least 20-30 GB of free space on your system drive (usually C:).
+The upgrade downloads temporary files during installation that get deleted after completion.
+If you’re close to the limit, use Disk Cleanup to free space before upgrading.

 Yes.
-Third-party antivirus programs sometimes block Windows upgrade files.
-Temporarily disable your antivirus during the upgrade, then re-enable it after completion.
+Third-party programs like Avast, McAfee, and Norton sometimes block Windows upgrade files.
+Temporarily disable your antivirus during the upgrade.
+Re-enable it immediately after the upgrade completes to keep your system protected.

-Try Windows Update first.
-If it fails with 0xc1900101, use the Media Creation Tool for a cleaner upgrade that bypasses some driver conflicts.
+Try Windows Update first since it’s the simplest method.
+If it fails, the Media Creation Tool performs a cleaner upgrade that bypasses many driver conflicts.

 Updating drivers takes 15-30 minutes.
-If that doesn’t work, trying all fixes can take 2-3 hours.
-The actual upgrade takes 30-60 minutes once the error is resolved.
+If that doesn’t work, trying all fixes can take 2-3 hours total.
+The actual Windows upgrade itself takes 30-60 minutes once the error is resolved.